 Roche Winery Tasting Room

 Located just a few doors up from downtown Sonoma's main square, Roche's tasting room offers a more urban setting for your harvest season adventure.
 Sample nearly a dozen wine varietals as well as Roche's own estate olive oil—a light extra virgin olive oil with a spicy finish—and order from a specialty snack plate menu with bites ranging from goat cheese-filled peppers to stuffed beef tenderloin.
 One of the wonderful things about Roche is an outdoor area where you can also enjoy your own pre-packed picnics.
-If you're driving in through San Francisco, Kearney Street in the Financial District is sandwich central during weekdays with places like Boxed Foods Company and Urban Picnic.
+If you're driving in through San Francisco, Kearney Street in the Financial District is sandwich central during weekdays.
 Just over the Golden Gate, the Mill Valley Market has one of the best delis around.

 For just $40 ($32 for club members), visitors to Landmark Vineyard's Sonoma Valley winery and tasting room get a leisurely courtyard picnic, complete with a build-your-own picnic basket of gourmet meats, cheese, spreads, crackers, and provided wine glasses (reservations required).
 You're also welcome to bring in your own picnic lunch and take advantage of the vineyard's stunning setting, with views of the lush Mayacamas Mountains and a glass of Landmark pinot noir in hand.